DescartesResearch/ForecastBenchmark/README.md

 ## Installation
+In the following, we describe the requirements of and installation steps of the package.

 ### Requirements
 In order to use and install this R package, ensure that R (≥ 3.2) is installed.